 Bishop Alan Hopes, an auxiliary of Westminster has announced that he plans to attend the 40 Days for Life vigil on November 4th and regularly prays outside local abortion facilities, and Bishop Thomas McMahon attends a prayer vigil every year outside the Marie Stopes facility in Woodford Green, London.

 One of the best-kept secrets in Europe is the growing appeal of the pro-life and pro-family message among younger people, products largely of the sexual and social revolutions of the 60s, 70s and 80s.
 Across Europe, pro-life marches have sprung up in recent years, drawing thousands, organized and attended by young people who often have no prior political involvement.

-Twenty-three-year-old Paul Smeaton, who works for the Society for the Protection of Unborn Children and regularly attends and helps organize public pro-life events in London and around Britain, told LifeSiteNews.com that the great majority of people organizing such events as the Walsingham pilgrimage are under 35.
+John Smeaton, CEO of the Society for the Protection of Unborn Children, told LifeSiteNews.com that the great majority of people organizing such events as the Walsingham pilgrimage are under 35.

 Smeaton was especially enthusiastic about Bishop O’Donoghue’s homily and told LSN that the new young leaders of the pro-life movement still look to such bishops for inspiration.
 “It’s great to see Catholic bishops in this country boldly defending life,” he said.

 “With more than five hundred and seventy abortions everyday in the UK the pro-life movement in this country is in urgent need of fearless and absolute opposition to the culture of death.
 Young Catholics look to leaders for guidance and inspiration and when bishops lead the way the whole movement swells with confidence.”